Thank you.

 Yes.

-Like when you were telling the woman that she is unconditional love,
+Like when you were telling the woman.

 It doesn't make any difference what she thinks about it.